 You probably know that a savings account is an excellent place to keep money safe.
-But you don’t have to stick to one account—multiple savings accounts can enhance the way you organize your finances and save for specific goals.
-There’s no limit to how many savings accounts you should have, but it gets hard to keep track of things after a certain point.
+But you don’t have to stick to one account—multiple savings accounts can enhance how you organize your finances and save for specific goals.
+There’s no limit to how many savings accounts you can or should have, but it gets hard to keep track of them after a certain point.

 Why Use Multiple Savings Accounts?